MetaKE: Meta-Learning for Knowledge Editing Toward a Better Accuracy-Editability Trade-off: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets \& Evaluation Metrics.} We evaluate our method on a benchmark datasets: ZsRE \citep{levy-etal-2017-zero}.
-We report five key metrics: Efficacy (success rate), Generalization (paraphrase robustness) and Specificity (locality preservation) to comprehensively assess the performance of MetaKE.
+\textbf{Datasets \& Evaluation Metrics.} We evaluate our method on two benchmark datasets: ZsRE \citep{levy-etal-2017-zero} and CounterFact \citep{meng2022locating}.
+We report five key metrics: Efficacy (success rate), Generalization (paraphrase robustness), Specificity (locality preservation), Fluency (generation entropy), and Consistency (reference mapping) to comprehensively assess the performance of MetaKE.